-Medicare is divided into four parts, labeled A, B, C and D:
+Medicare consists of Parts A, B, C and D:

 - Part A covers hospitalization.

-- Part B covers medical expenses when you’re not in the hospital, including doctors, tests, outpatient surgery, home medical equipment, mental health treatment and physical therapy.
-There are no provider networks with Part B – you can see any healthcare provider that accepts Medicare.
-Together, Parts A and B are known as “Original Medicare.”
+- Part B covers medical expenses when you’re not in the hospital.
+This includes doctors, tests, outpatient surgery, home medical equipment, mental health treatment, and physical therapy.
+There are no provider networks with Part B. You can see any healthcare provider that accepts Medicare.

-- Part C is also known as Medicare Advantage.
+- Part C is a Medicare Advantage plan.
 It is an alternative to Original Medicare, offered through private insurance companies.
-Part C plans may be HMOs or PPOs and may offer additional benefits like prescription, dental or vision coverage.
+Part C plans may be HMOs or PPOs and may offer additional benefits like a prescription, dental or vision coverage.

 Understand Medicare Premiums

-- Most people pay a standard premium for Part B (medical) (It’s $134 or a little less per month in 2017.)
-But you may pay more if your income is above a certain amount.
+Most people pay a standard premium for Medicare Part B. However, you may pay more if your income is above a certain amount.

-- If you enroll in a Part C plan, you will still pay your Part B premium.
-You may also pay your insurance company an additional premium amount, depending on the company and the plan you choose.
+If you enroll in a Part C plan, you’ll still pay your Part B premium.
+You may also pay your insurance company an additional premium amount, depending on the plan you choose.

-Before you can decide on coverage, you need to know what you’ll pay in deductibles, co-pays and coinsurance – and where your benefits start and end.
+Before deciding on coverage, you need to know what you’ll pay as well as where your benefits start and end.

-- Part A has a deductible ($1316 in 2017) and you must pay coinsurance of a few hundred dollars a day after your 60th day in the hospital.
-At some point after your 90th day, your coverage will run out and you’ll have to pay all your costs out of pocket.
+Also, you must pay a coinsurance of a few hundred dollars a day after your 60th day in the hospital.
+At some point after the 90th day, coverage runs out and you must pay all costs out of pocket.

-- Part B deductible is $183 a year for 2017, and after that, Medicare pays 80 percent of your medical costs.
+The Part B deductible is $185 a year for 2019.
+After that, Medicare pays 80 percent of your medical costs.

 Know Your Medicare Supplemental Coverage Options

 By now you can see that Original Medicare won’t cover all your health care costs.
-However, Medicare Supplement plans, also known as Medigap, can take care of things that Original Medicare doesn’t pay, including deductibles, co-pays and coinsurance.
+However, supplement plans, also known as Medigap, can take care of things that Original Medicare doesn’t pay.

-- Medigap plans are only available if you’re enrolled in Parts A and B. You can’t enroll in Medigap if you have Medicare Advantage (Part C).
+Supplement plans are only available if you’re enrolled in Parts A and B. You can’t enroll in Medigap if you have Medicare Advantage plan.

-- There are 10 standardized Medigap plans, labeled Plan A through Plan N. Plan G provides the most comprehensive coverage, this plan is sometimes referred to as Medicare Part G.
+There are 10 standardized Medigap plans, labeled Plan A through Plan N.

 What Parts of Medicare are Mandatory?

-- No, enrollment is automatic when you received Social Security or Railroad Retirement, but it’s not mandatory.
+First, enrollment isn’t mandatory.
+However, enrollment is automatic when you received Social Security or Railroad Retirement.

 What Parts of Medicare are Free?